 Most companies also choose to help employees set up 401k plans that both the employer and the employee pay into each pay period to boost their retirement benefits.
 Although social security benefit deductions are mandatory in the United States, giving additional retirement and pension options allows employees to have more flexibility in how they choose to save for retirement.

 Companies of all sizes want to hire employees in the US, but don’t know how to navigate the country’s at will employment model.
 Via makes hiring American talent and building your global team seamless.
 We have the knowledge to help you create comprehensive and fair employee benefit packages.
 With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as work visas & permits, benefits, payroll, background checks, and more.
 Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad.
-As your employer-or-record/entity in the United States, Via assumes full responsibility for all legal compliance, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record/entity in the United States, Via assumes responsibility for all legal compliance, so that you can focus on what matters: recruiting and managing your team.

 With Via’s transparent pricing, you can pay full-time employees or contractors in the US with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.